 Here are some simple tips to save energy and money from Greg Jourdan, energy consultant and professor of Environmental Systems and Refrigeration Technology at Wenatchee Valley College:

 Check thermostats.
 When you are home and awake, set your thermostat as low as comfortable — 68 F or below in the winter.
 Wear a sweater around the house to keep warm.
 When you are asleep or out of the house, lower the setting by several degrees.
-Use a programmable thermostat to automatically adjust the temperature in your home before you get back home from work, or in the morning and evenings.
+Invest in a programmable thermostat to automatically adjust the temperature in your home before you get back home from work, or in the morning and evenings.
+Thermostats have come down in price the past couple of years and they are getting super smart via the web.
 If you have a heat pump, consider buying a newer thermostat that has outside air temperature functionality via the web or a remote outside air sensor.
 This allows the thermostat to intelligently keep the auxiliary strip heat off, until it is needed.
 Remember, a heat pump is most efficient when the mechanical compressor outside is running and strip heat within the furnace is off.

 Check for air leaks.
 A lot of energy is lost through drafty windows, so feel for cold air leaking around your doors and windows.
 If you feel cold air, buy a new seal kit to fix the air leaks around the door jams or window seals.
 Cover drafty windows with a heavy duty, clear plastic sheet on the inside of window frames during winter months.
 If you can afford it, it is best to replace old drafty windows with modern, energy-efficient windows.